Burned cars, looted shops: fierce protests continue in the US

-The Trump administration, in turn, promotes the version that behind the riots there can be not ultra-right, but ultra-left forces.
-US Attorney General William Barr said riots in many places are organized by anarchist and leftist extremist groups.
-They come from outside the state to promote violence, Barr claimed.
-Trump himself also mentioned in his statement the antifa movement and "other radical left groups."
+The Trump administration, in turn, is promoting the version that it is not the ultra-right, but the ultra-left, who may be behind the unrest.
+US Attorney General William Barr said that in many places the riots are organized by anarchist and leftist extremist groups.
+They come from out of state to promote violence, Barr argued.
+Trump himself also referred to the antifa movement and “other radical leftist groups” in his statement.

-The violence that spilled onto the streets Friday night was “mockery and pretense that it was connected with Floyd’s death, or inequality, or historical trauma in our colorful communities,” said the Governor of Minnesota.
+The violence that hit the streets on Friday night has become “a mockery and pretense that it is related to Floyd's death, or inequality, or historical trauma in our communities of color,” said the Governor of Minnesota.

 On Friday, protesters in Minneapolis ignored the curfew imposed in the city the day before.
 After that, Governor Wals announced that for the first time in history he had mobilized the entire National Guard under the state.
 It is about 13 thousand people.
 The Pentagon also said that military police units are ready to support the Minnesota authorities if they ask about it.
 The governor has so far rejected this offer.